 a.
 Purpose.
-As of the effective date and time set forth in Section 13, below, this Order supersedes the April 14 May 6, 2021 Order of the Health Officer (as updated on April 15, 2021), No. C19-07+w (the "Prior Order"), and all individuals, Businesses (as defined in Section 8.e below), and applicable government agencies in the County are required to follow the provisions of this Order.
-This Order continues to temporarily prohibitrestrict certain Businesses and activities from relation to resuming operations and limits some gatherings with individuals from other Households (as defined in Section 3.b below) until it is safer to do so.
-But it allows certain othermost Businesses, activities, travel and governmental functions to occur subject to specified health and safety restrictions, limitations, and conditions to limit the transmission of Novel Coronavirus Disease 2019 ("COVID-19").
+As of the effective date and time set forth in Section 13, below, this Order supersedes the May 6, 2021 Order of the Health Officer, No. C19-07w (the "Prior Order"), and all individuals, Businesses (as defined in Section 8.e below), and applicable government agencies in the County are required to follow the provisions of this Order.
+This Order continues to temporarily restrict certain Businesses and activities in relation to resuming operations and limits some gatherings with individuals from other Households (as defined in Section 3.b below) until it is safer to do so.
+But it allows most Businesses, activities, travel and governmental functions to occur subject to specified health and safety restrictions, limitations, and conditions to limit the transmission of Novel Coronavirus Disease 2019 ("COVID-19").
 COVID-19 continues to pose a severe risk to residents of our County, and significant safety measures are necessary to protect against a surge in COVID-19 cases, serious illnesses and deaths.
 Accordingly, this Order requires risk reduction measures to be in place across Business sectors and activities that are allowed to occur, ensuring necessary precautions are followed as we adapt the way we live and function in light of the ongoing threat that the virus now poses and is very likely to continue to pose for some time to come.
-The Health Officer will continue to monitor data regarding COVID-19 and the evolving scientific understanding of the risks COVID-19 poses and may amend or rescind this Order based on analysis of that data and knowledge.
+The Health Officer will continue to monitor data regarding

+COVID-19 and the evolving scientific understanding of the risks COVID-19 poses and may amend or rescind this Order based on analysis of that data and knowledge.